codekoenig/AspNetCore.Identity.DocumentDb/README.md

 * Next, register ASP.NET Identity by calling `services.AddIdentity<DocumentDbIdentityUser, DocumentDbIdentityRole>()`
   as you would with the SQL Server provider, just make sure you specify `DocumentDbIdentityUser` and `DocumentDbIdentityRole` as the generic type parameters to use with AspNetIdentity.
-* Finally, the acutal storage provider can be registered with `.AddDocumentDbStores()`- be sure to configure the options for the store and specify at least the `Database` and `UserStoreDocumentCollection` to specify which database and document collection AspNetCore.Identity.DocumentDb should use to store data.
+* Finally, the actual storage provider can be registered with `.AddDocumentDbStores()`- be sure to configure the options for the store and specify at least the ` base` and `UserStoreDocumentCollection` to specify which database and document collection AspNetCore.Identity.DocumentDb should use to store data.

 ```CSharp